 global workforce are employed in France.
 The future of the engineering giant is therefore an important issue for the government, which is battling to reduce a huge trade deficit and record unemployment.
 The move fulfils Montebourg's pledge to ensure that the French government would retain a say in jobs and decision-making at the company, which builds power plants and France's high-speed plants and France's high-speed TGV trains.

-The new deal, which the government supports, will see GE pay \$17 billion for Alstom's operations that manufacture gas turbines for power plants and sell its railroad signal business to the French company for about \$825 million. pany for about \$825 million.

-The agreement also calls for the

-ompanies to set up three 50-50 joint ventures: one for the power grid businesses, another for offshore wind and hydropower operations, and a third for nuclear steam turbines.
+The new deal, which the govern-ment supports, will see GE pay \$17 billion for Alstom's operations that manufacture gas turbines for power plants and sell its railroad signal business to the French company for about \$825 million.
+The agreement also calls for the rife agreement also cans for the companies to set up three 50-50 joint ventures: one for the power grid businesses, another for off-shore wind and hydropower op-erations, and a third for nuclear steam turbines.
 Retaining govern-ment control of Alstom's sensitive nuclear activities was a key part of the deal going through.

-Completion of the deal, which

-still requires approval from share-holders and competition watchdogs, is expected in the first half of next year.
+Completion of the deal, which still requires approval from share-holders and competition watchdogs, is expected in the first half of next year.
 "The process ahead is still heavy and complex," said Alstom CEO Patrick Kron.

-After the deal is completed, Kron will be be for many actions the same and the same area.

-will be left running the company's train, tram and railway signalling business, which accounts for around a quarter of the group's total sales and operating profit.

-Kron said that the deal with GE "is a combination of Alstom's qualities and GE's accompanie strength"

-ities and GE's economic strength'
+After the deal is completed, Kron will he for proving the company's will be left running the company's train, tram and railway signalling train, train and railway signalling business, which accounts for around a quarter of the group's to-tal sales and operating profit.
+Kron said that the deal with GE "is a combination of Alstom's qual-iting and GP's accounting strength" ities and GE's economic strength"